With high-profile incidents of "air rage" going viral these days, an etiquette expert weighs in on the do's and don'ts of air travel.

 * Whatever you do, do not address an irate stranger on your own.
 “Safety trumps etiquette,” Post insists.
 So rather than telling someone who’s upset that she needs to sit and be quiet, seek out help from a flight attendant.

 * To avoid rustling the feathers of a potential whiner in the seat behind you, don’t recline, if you can help it.
-You might call the the martyr's approach to a pleasant flight.
+You might call this the "martyr's approach" to a pleasant flight.